Gilleece/CodeInstitute-Milestone-Project-1/README.md

 ## Features <a name="features"></a>

 There are 5 sections: Home, models, copywriting, production, contact.
-Home, copyingwriting, production have text and images to display relevant information to the user.
+Home, copywriting and production have text and images to display relevant information to the user.
 Models page has a gallery that displays an image of each model, and their name underneath.
 The contact page has a simple contact form for clients to reach out to the business.

 ### Existing Features <a name="existing"></a>
-- Reponsive design
+- Responsive design
 - Gallery
 - Video hero section
 - Social links
 - Embedded video for example of work
-- Contact form (currently placeholder)
+- Contact form (currently non-functional)

 ### Future Features <a name="future"></a>
 - The website will require a Korean version.